A dichotomy of finite element spaces and its application to an energy-conservative scheme for the regularized long wave equation: A dichotomy of finite element spaces

-In addition to the previous error estimate, for odd values of $k$, the projection $\pi_1$ satisfies a super-approximation property. \begin{lemma} Let $k=2\kappa+1$, $\kappa=0,1,\dots$ and let $v\in C_p^{k+2}$.
-Then, there exists a positive constant $C$, independent of $h$, such that
+In addition to the previous error estimate, for odd values of $k$, the projection $\pi_1$ satisfies a super-approximation property. \begin{lemma} Let $k=2\kappa+1$, $\kappa=0,1,\dots$.
+Then, there exists a positive constant $C$, independent of $h$, such that for any function $v\in C_p^{k+2}$:

 \end{lemma} \begin{proof} Writing $\pi_1v=\sum_{i=1}^N d_i\ell_i$ and defining $\beta_i=(\pi_1v-v,\ell_i)_{I_i}$, we have

 Using the properties (\ref{eq:ii}) and (\ref{eq:iii}) of Lemma \ref{lem:usefl} for $\psi$, this simplifies to